Skip to content

 Petroleum and Cement Terminal

 The PCT is a pile-supported dock that serves as one of Port of Alaska’s two petroleum terminals and is Alaska’s only dock equipped with a bulk cement unloading and transfer system.
 It is located next to Alaska Basic Industries’ cement storage dome.
-The new PCT will replace the Petroleum, Oils and Lubricants Terminal 1 (POL1), which was built in 1965.
+The new PCT was constructed to replace the Petroleum, Oils and Lubricants Terminal 1 (POL1), which was built in 1965.
 POL1 is severely corroded and suffered significant structural damage during the magnitude 7.1 earthquake in November 2018.
 It will be demolished as part of the replacement of Cargo Terminals 1 and 2.

 Construction accommodated 40-foot tide swings and swift currents.